Baby and newborn essentials

 - A crib bumper.
 Crib bumpers are dangerous, period.
 They’re also unnecessary.
 If you don’t believe us, please believe the American Academy of Pediatrics on this subject.
 If you’re in an ongoing debate with your spouse about a bumper, you can put one on the outside of a crib as a compromise.

-- A stuffed animal or “Lovie“.
+- A stuffed animal or “Lovie”.
 Again, do not give your infant a stuffed animal to sleep with.
 Sure, go ahead and get her one, just put it on a shelf for now.
 Kids love lovies, but they don’t care about them just yet, trust us.
 We wrote more on safe sleep guidelines here.

 - A blanket.
 Please see above.